weivayn/thisiswei_jekyll_sacc/_posts/2017-8-21-partial-solar-eclipse.md

 title: 2017 Partial Solar Eclipse NYC
 display-img: http://tinyurl.com/y9rhtctk
 tags:
-- lunch
+- Lunch
-- eclipse
+- Eclipse
-- salad
+- Salad
-- cupcakes
+- Cupcakes
-- banana pudding
+- Banana pudding
-- pies
+- Pies
 - Pumpkin
-- desserts
+- Desserts
 ---

 It has been years since the last time that I saw a partial solar eclipse in China.
 I remembered to look out the window of a 6-floor apartment building in an open area was pretty awesome.
 Plus- there had no clouds on that day- which was very rare in my hometown.
 The entire process didn't last that long but enough for me to enjoy.